learn-co-curriculum/find-or-add-trees/README.md

  500  508  516  524  532 540
 ```

-2. Linked Lists
+**Linked Lists**

-Linked lists are more costly for retrieval index, as each node can live at any specific address, and one must visit each node to discover where the next node lives.
+Linked lists are more costly for retrieving an element by an index.
+This is because each node in a linked list can live at *any address*, and one must visit each node to discover where the next node lives.
 Because of this, retrieval costs big o (n).

 However, adding or removing elements to the beginning of the linked list can be done by only changing the node before and after the inserted node.
-is not dependent on the number of elements in the list.
+So shifting and unshifting elements is not dependent on the number of elements in the list.
 For example, in the diagram below we insert a node holding the string 'c' by changing what the previous node points to and changing what the inserted node points to.

 ```text